 - Russell’s Hall, Dudley

-as well as treatment centres for mental ill-health in the Black Country
+as well as some treatment centres for mental ill-health in the Black Country

 A number of hospitals in the West Midlands have their own arrangements.
 These include City and Sandwell General Hospitals and Birmingham & Midland Eye Centre.
 These have their own transport.
 Dudley & Walsall Mental Health Partnership is not covered by WMAS.